bsolomon1124/misc/azure/azure_notes.md

     - Operated by screened US persons and include additional compliance certifications
 - China East, China North: Available through a unique partnership between Microsoft and 21Vianet
     - Microsoft does not directly maintain the data centers

+[Azure Germany](https://azure.microsoft.com/en-us/global-infrastructure/germany/): a physically isolated Azure instance that meets strict EU requirements

+- Controlled by a German data trustee
+- Designed for organizations doing business in Germany and the EU that need a high level of security and compliance
+- Requires a separate account and has a distinct pricing structure

 **Data residency**: physical or geographic location of an organization's data or information.
 It defines the legal or regulatory requirements imposed on data based on the country or region in which it resides and is an important consideration when planning out your application data storage.